po1sigala/live/02-Lesson-Plans/Weekend/08-Week_Project-1-Contd/README.md

 * For MacOS users, run `brew install node@16` in Terminal to lock into Node 16.

-* Windows use this direct [MSI](https://nodejs.org/download/release/v16.18.0/node-v16.18.0-x64.msi) to download and lock into Node 16.
+* For Windows users, download [this installer](https://nodejs.org/download/release/v16.18.0/node-v16.18.0-x64.msi) to lock into Node 16.

 * Also, make sure students have it installed prior to starting Module 09.